ctbrxwn/Puzzlesolverv1/README.md

 # Puzzlesolverv1
 Can evaluate scrambled 2x2 image and return a string of the correct sequence

-Inspiration
-We chose this project because we thought it was going to be the most fun and rewarding challenge for us.
-In all honesty, we had no idea what we were getting into.
-We thought we had an idea of how this was going to work, but now as I reflect, we couldn't have been more wrong.
-This was all of my team's first hackathon, more than anything we knew were not the most skilled group in the room.
-We all have a love for programming and wanted to learn more and see what a hackathon would be like.
-I am glad to say that this event helped us learn so much, and catch up to speed on what's possible right now!

 What it does
 The code takes input of a puzzle-like picture shuffled into four pieces and returns a string with the correct order, such as '2013 or 0132'.